osca0787/Bachelor-Thesis/README.md

 <dir> python app.py
 ```

+The folder doesn't include data.
+This must be included by the user.
+The code uses Adjusted Return and ESG scores for stocks.

 This will start a local host in your terminal that you can then open.
 Please be advised that there can be some latency on the start up.
 Please have patience.

 ## Disclaimer